CharlesWiltgen/how-to-podcast/skype.md

 4. Change your Skype status to **"Do Not Disturb"** during the call, and suggest that your guest do the same.
 This will keep another call from coming in, which can throw off the conversation and create unwanted noises in your recording.

+5. If you’re using Skype, check that everything’s working correctly with the “Skype Test Call” service before talking with your guest.
+If you’re not using Skype, you can call a friend or even your own mobile phone.

 ## Tips and tricks